gymreklab/1000Genomes-TR-Analysis/stats/README.md

 Get GT per sample for coding regions with **coding_non_ref.sh**

 Calculate averaged non-ref allele at coding TRs per sample with **coding_non_ref.ipynb**

+### Average of TRs in each sample for which one or both alleles are non-ref

+Get non-ref GT per sample for whole genome with **whole_genome_nr.sh**.

+Calculate averaged number of TRs in each sample for which one or both alleles are non-ref with **wg_non_ref.ipynb**.